ÂÜÀòÉç

 Marine Biology of Bahamas

-Professor Drew Rholl leads this exploration of the clear, warm oceanic waters of the Bahamas.
+This exploration of the clear, warm oceanic waters of the Bahamas.
 You’ll live at a marine biological station for a more than a week of study, snorkeling amidst the intense life of the coral reef to study its rich life.
-We will also examine the terrestrial ecology of tropical islands and the rich local culture and history.
+The program also includes an exploration of the terrestrial ecology of tropical islands, as well as the local culture and history.

 Culture and Ecology of Asia: Taiwan